 - The Five Dysfunctions of a Team

-I’ve also learned a lot from the clients I’ve worked with over the years.
-Some of them have vast amounts of experience running their small businesses, and I try to pick up a few hints and tips from them while my IT advice is flowing in the other direction!
-I feel fortunate to have met these people who’ve been able to help me along the way.
+I have also learned a lot from the clients I have worked with over the years.
+Some of them have vast amounts of experience running their small businesses, and I try to pick up a few hints and tips from them while my IT advice is flowing in the other direction.
+I feel fortunate to have met these people who have been able to help me along the way.

 What motivates you?

-I love going to work at Superfast.
+I love going to work at Superfast IT.
 To me, small business owners are like heroes who are creating and safeguarding jobs for people they genuinely care about.
 I get a real kick out of working with other business owners, helping them grow their companies and be more successful.
-It’s not like working in a big business where you’re just a number.
+It’s not like working in a big business where you are just a number.
 Smaller businesses aren’t like that, and I’m glad to be a part of something different.
 We also provide free/discounted services to local charities, and it feels good to be able to give something back.

 What do you enjoy doing in your spare time?

 With my children and a business to run, I don’t get a lot of spare time in the week, but at the weekend I like to ride my mountain bike, so I can often be found racing around Cannock Chase.

 For my sins, I was also born as a Birmingham City fan (a family tradition), and I go to most home games with my son, who is as optimistic about 'The Blues' as I was at that age.
 Unfortunately, I’ve developed a degree of pessimism about them, brought about by years of disappointment!

 I like to travel, go on day trips, cook and play games.
 To keep active I go to the gym, do a bit of running, ride a mountain bike and play five-a-side football.